What will happen during the PRP procedure

 Post Procedure care

-For some injection areas, your Doctor may recommend that you will have someone to drive you home after the procedure.
+For some injection areas, the treating Doctor may recommend that the patient does not drive home after the procedure.
 Most patients can expect to return to their jobs or usual light activities right after the procedure, although some patients do report increased pain in the treatment area over the following week due to the accelerated healing process.
 For the first 10 days after the PRP injection the patient must not use anti-inflammatory topical gels or oral medication such as Voltaren, Nurofen, Ibuprofen, Celebrex, Mobic etc as these are likely to interfere with the healing response.
 Panadol or Tylenol can be used for pain relief.
 Generally, patients may return to normal gym activities in 3-4 weeks after the treatment.

 Patients can greatly support self-healing with regular rest, stretching, foam rolling, strengthening, and a nutrient-rich diet.
 For best results, patient receiving PRP injections should be participating in a GP or physiotherapist supervised rehabilitation program specific to their clinical need.